swyxio/swyxdotio/content/writing/nontechnical/two-words.md

 [The 7 Habits of Highly Effective People](http://www.quickmba.com/mgmt/7hab/) might win the prize for longest Two Word idea.
 Of course, these days, it just gets shortened to "7 Habits" 😉.

+## In Memoriam

+This post is dedicated to Clay Christensen, who pointed out the [Innovator's Dilemma](https://en.wikipedia.org/wiki/The_Innovator%27s_Dilemma), and Leila Janah, who showed that the best method of poverty alleviation is to [Give Work](https://www.leilajanah.com/book).

 ##  Appendix: One Worders

 Exceptions to the rule are noteworthy because of their rarity.